Frequently Asked Questions

 What kind of dogs do you have?

-Asia is an Australian Shepherd mix, adopted from a shelter near Redding.
+Asia is an Australian Shepherd mix, adopted from a private rescue near Redding.

 They are both experienced, dedicated and thorough trackers with a complete love of their work.
 They enjoy tracking so much and work themselves into a frenzy at the beginning of each case in anticipation of the search.
 Once they are on the track, they are silent and focused.